 In [REC], the policeman is constantly shoving the camera and telling Pablo to turn it off.
 At one point, Pablo bashes in an infected's head with the camera.
 Later, another infected smashes his camera light.

-Subverted in Tim Burton's Charlie and the Chocolate Factory, where it appears that Willy Wonka has walked into the camera, but it was actually the doors to the glass elevator.
+Subverted in Tim Burton's Charlie and the Chocolate Factory, where it appears that Willy Wonka has walked into the camera, but it's actually the doors to the glass elevator (which is virtually see-through).

 The Nutty Professor (1963) ends with the principal cast members walking up to the camera one by one to take a bow, theater-style.
 Jerry Lewis walks up last, stumbles wildly, and falls onto the camera.

-Hellboy 2: The Golden Army.
+Hellboy II: The Golden Army.
 The first monster battle has monster blood splashing on the camera.
 It might have 'worked' if the redshirts who had been filming earlier hadn't already been eaten.

 Bruno Mattei's Robowar (a shot-by-shot clone of Predator) includes a scene where the titular war machine kills a man who, in close-up, spews blood into the lens of the camera from his mouth.

 Inverted at the end of 9, where blood-on-lens violence is averted in favor of a gentle-raindrops-on-lens upbeat ending.
-Contributes to the concluding Crowning Moment of Heartwarming because the raindrops are shown to be teeming with microscopic life, reborn on a once-dead world, in the final fade-out.
+The raindrops are shown to be teeming with microscopic life, reborn on a once-dead world, in the final fade-out.

 An in-universe example occurs in Happy Gilmore, the viewer is shown home videos from the protagonist's childhood, and footage is shown of his father being struck by a hockey puck while operating the camera, complete with a broken lens.